Complete Guide & Document Checklist

 What is this?

 In a sole proprietorship, you and the business are legally the same entity.
-Your personal PAN is your business PAN - there is no separate company PAN.
-All invoices, GST returns, and income tax filings happen under your personal PAN.
-This is the biggest difference from a Pvt Ltd or LLP, where the company has its own separate PAN.
+Your personal PAN is your business PAN - there is no separate entity PAN.
+All business income is filed under your personal ITR.

 How to get it